info-arnav/info-arnav/README.md

 I am Arnav a tech enthusiast studying mechanical engineering at Netaji Subhas University of Technology.

-I have been inolved in a variety of projects and currently working on three projects - Dope
+I have been inolved in a variety of projects and currently working on three projects - Dope, DaisForAll and Alum
-DaisForAll
-Alum

 I am also trying to learn a bit of web 3 and machine learning, if someone can help me with that then do connect with me.